-Whales aren't the only wildlife you can see on a Five Star Whale Watching tour.
-You may encounter seals, sea lions and otters.
-The Salish Sea is a true adventure of the natural world.
 Five Star Whale Watching is a member of the CanaDream Club.
-Join Five Star Whale Watching in 2022 and Discover the Wonders of the Salish Sea!
+Join Five Star Whale Watching in 2023 and Discover the Wonders of the Salish Sea!